 If you are adopting internationally, you may see that state and country requirements differ – in that case you will meet the requirements set by the country where the child is from.
 For example, if you live in New York, which typically requires 2 visits and are adopting from China which requires 4 visits, you will have 4 visits with your home study worker.

 The home study process is not only about collecting information about you; it is also a process of preparing you to be an adoptive parent.
-Therefore, during your home study process you will be required to complete trainings that are relevant to the type of adoption you are pursuing.
-For example, families may complete trainings related to Promoting Healthy Attachment, Parenting a Child of a Different Race, or Older Child Adoption, among others.
+During your home study process you will be required to complete trainings that are relevant to the type of adoption you are pursuing.
+For example, families may complete trainings related to promoting healthy attachment, parenting a child of a different race, or older child adoption, among others.

-During the home study process you will be asked to submit a wide range of documents.
-The documents you submit paint a picture of your resources and strengths.
-The requested documents are required by the state in which you reside.
-For families pursuing international adoption, the requested documents are required by USCIS and the country you plan to adopt from.
+During the home study process, you will be asked to submit a wide range of documents that are required by the state you live in.
+For families pursuing international adoption, additional documents are required by USCIS and the country you plan to adopt from.
 The information from the documents submitted is then included in your home study.

-While you wait for a child to be placed with your family, many things can change – you may get a new job, move to a new home, receive a new medical diagnosis, or have any other significant change.
-When any such change occurs, you will need to inform Spence-Chapin and have an addendum made to your home study.
+While you wait for a child to be placed with your family, many things can change – you may get a new job, move to a new home or receive a new medical diagnosis.
+When a significant change occurs, you will need to inform Spence-Chapin and have an addendum made to your home study.
 This may require additional paperwork and another meeting with your social worker.

-The addendum focuses on the area or areas of your life that have changed and is not as encompassing as a home study update.
+The addendum focuses on the area or areas of your life that have changed and is not as encompassing as the original home study.

 To learn more about completing your home study with Spence-Chapin email us at email@example.com or call us at 212-400-8150.